 (ii) any individual dog which has been declared or found to be a dangerous dog by the proper authorities of any other jurisdiction in accordance with the statutes or ordinances of such other jurisdiction

 (b) The Chief of Police of Fairbury may conduct an investigation and recommend to the Fire and Police Committee of the City Council of the City of Fairbury that a particular dog be declared a dangerous dog.
 Based upon that investigation the Fire and Police Committee may find and declare in writing that a dog is a dangerous dog as defined in paragraph (a) of this section.

 (c) It is unlawful for any person to permit any dangerous dog to leave the premises of its owner when not under control by leash or other recognized means.

 (d) “Vicious dog” means any one of the following:

 (i) any individual dog that when unprovoked inflicts bites or attacks a human being or other animal either on public or private property, or

 (ii) any individual dog with a known propensity, tendency, or disposition to attack without provocation, to cause injury, or to otherwise endanger the safety of human beings or domestic animals, or

-(iii) any individual dog that has as a trait or characteristic and a generally known reputation for viciousness, dangerousness, or unprovoked attacks upon humans beings or other animals, unless handled in a particular manner or with special equipment, or
+(iii) any individual dog that has, as a trait or characteristic and a generally known reputation for viciousness, dangerousness, or unprovoked attacks upon human beings or other animals, unless handled in a particular manner or with special equipment, or

 (v) any individual dog which has been found to be a “dangerous dog” upon three separate occasions by the Fire and Police Committee of the City Council of Fairbury or the proper authorities of any other jurisdiction in accordance with the statutes or ordinances of that jurisdiction.
 Said three separate occasions do not have to be all by the same authority or jurisdiction, or